ManticoreGamesInc/platform-documentation/docs/tutorials/art.md

 ![Double-Click a Material](/src/img/EditorManual/Art/DoubleClickMaterialSlot.GIF)

-Applying materials in this way allows you to change the color of the material.
+Applying materials in this way allows you to adjust the color of the material.
 To alter even more options for the material, such as roughness and emissive amount, you can create your own custom material.

 #### Creating Your Own Custom Materials